Berlin; capital of Germany, city of history, contrasts, war remnants, but also city of Christmas markets and lights all around.

 In between the festively decorated Breitscheidplatz between Kurfürstendamm and Zoologischer Garten you can buy many Christmas decorations, clothing, accessories, toys, as well as lots of drinks and food.

 At the Memorial church there are also many stalls with the traditional bratwurst, sweet waffles and seasonal treats, such as the usual hot chocolate, Glühwein and homemade eggnog.
-Luckily this can be enjoyed in the warmed pavilions with small carousels all around giving the market a nostalgic charm.
+Luckily this can be enjoyed in the warmed pavilions with small carousels all around, giving it a nostalgic charm.

 Winter World Christmas Market of Potsdamer Platz

-The Christmas market in front of the Roten Rathaus (red city hall)
+The Christmas market in front of Roten Rathaus (red city hall)